tlisonbee/cerberus/docs/administration-guide/backup-restore.md

 # Add Vault to New Consul Cluster

-Repeat the same method (as above) for Vault:

-* Scale the Vault ASG down to 0 instances
-* Wait until all of the instances have been terminated
-* Scale the Vault ASG back up to expected min, max and desired instance values
-* Wait for instances to reach "InService" status
+Reboot each instance in the Vault cluster using the AWS console.

-SSH into a Vault or Consul EC2 instance and make sure that all Vault and Consul private IPs appear in the following `consul members` list.
+SSH into a Vault or Consul EC2 instance and make sure that all Vault and Consul private IPs appear in the `consul members` list:

 ```bash
 $ consul members -http-addr http://127.0.0.1:8580 -detailed